merlynjwa/Restaurant-Booking-System/README.md

 * Date & Time
 * Table number

-The customer field is a foreign key to the customer model, allowing each order to be associated with one customer.
+The customer field is a foreign key to the user model, allowing each order to be associated with one customer.

 The table number has to be unique for each date & time value.
 The table number is also restricted to only accept integer values from 1 to 10.